Greatest American Waltzes

 Greatest American Waltzes is a studio album recorded by American entertainer Connie Francis.

-Background
+Overview

 An album containing waltzes popular in the US had already been planned in 1961 but had been abandoned in favor of other album projects.

-Overview

 A second attempt was made in 1963 and was recorded on June 18 and 19 that year at Owen Bradley's studio Bradley Film & Recording in Nashville.
 Arrangements were provided by Bill McElhiney who also conducted the sessions.
 Background vocals came from Millie Kirkham and The Jordanaires.

-The album charted on both Cash Box and the Billboard Top LPs, reaching No. 79 and No. 94, respectively.
+Greatest American Waltzes successfully reached the US album charts in late 1963.
+The album debuted on Billboard magazine's Top LP's chart in the issue dated October 5, 1963, peaking at No. 94 during a seventeen-week run on the chart.
+It entered the Cashbox magazine's Top 100 Albums chart in the issue dated October 5, 1963, peaking at No. 79 during a fourteen-week run on the chart.